Content

 Are you looking to increase your child’s communication, independence, play and self-help skills, and school readiness skills?
 Learn how our home-based services can help!

-Our clinical team includes Board Certified Behavior Analysts (BCBAs) and Registered Behaviour Technicians (RBTs) who have many years of experience identifying the strengths and needs of children and youth with Autism Spectrum Disorder (ASD) and developing individualized services and supports.
+Our clinical team includes Registered Behaviour Analysts, R.B.A.
+(Ont.)s and Registered Behaviour Technicians (RBTs) who have many years of experience identifying the strengths and needs of children and youth with autism and developing individualized services and supports.

 We provide an approach that is family-centered, flexible, individualized, and developed collaboratively with you to meet the needs of your family and child.